Arnav100/2017-Animal-Competition/README.md

 * Auto Dial: Drive-team selects 00 to 10 before the robot is placed on the field.
 * Red/Blue Toggle Switch: Drive-team ALWAYS selects their alliance color.
 * ReplayCode Toggle Switch: Determines if ReplayCode will run after routine ends.
+* Animal/Lamina's front is on the same side as the intake subsystem.

 ```
 KEY: